hu-macsy/lama_old/scai/solver/doc/index.rst

 Description
 ***********

 The SCAI solver library implements with LAMA's text book syntax linear iterative solvers.
 The solver palette includes splitting methods like Jacobi or Richardson, krylow subspace methods like CG or GMRES and a simple multigrid method.
-Preconditioning is preserved and general stopping criteria a available.
+General stopping criteria are available and preconditioning is preserved.

 *****************
 Library Reference
 *****************

-A full list of all prepared solvers can be found :doc:`here <SolverList>`
+A full list of all prepared solvers can be found :doc:`here <SolverList>`.

 .. toctree::
    :hidden: